 The ECHR may also affect the relations between private landowners, although the precise ambit of this affect is still uncertain.
 This is known as the horizontal effect of the HRA 1998 and is considered in paragraphs 2.30-2.41.
 There are a number of ways in which the ECHR may have horizontal effect.
 For instance, by section 3 of the HRA 1998 legislation must be interpreted as far as possible in a manner which is compatible with the ECHR.
 Where it is not possible to so interpret legislation, the courts are able to issue a declaration of incompatibility whereupon the Government may amend the offending provision.
 Thus, where legislation governs relations between private landowners the ECHR will have an impact – see Ghaidan v Godin-Mendoza.
 It is argued that the courts, as public authorities, must act in a manner which is compatible with the ECHR under section 6.
 Thus, when applying common law and equitable principles in determining the litigants’ rights and obligations the courts should also act in a compliant manner.
 Furthermore, it is argued that the courts may be obliged to develop the common law and equitable principles to accommodate Convention rights.
 In addition, the Strasbourg Court has emphasised that States have positive duties to protect Convention rights even in disputes between private individuals, for example see Connors v UK and Zehentner v Austria.
 Such positive duties appear to be particularly potent in requiring States to provide adequate procedural safeguards or to protect vulnerable victims, for instance because the victim suffers from some incapacity or because they are a member of a minority cultural group.

-3 How do A1-P1 and Article 8 respectively define ‘possessions’ and ‘home’?
+Question 3: How do A1-P1 and Article 8 respectively define ‘possessions’ and ‘home’?

 The meaning of possessions is considered in paragraphs 2.44-2.48.
 It has an autonomous meaning which the Strasbourg Courts have interpreted widely beyond our domestic understanding of property rights.
 A particular issue for land lawyers is how appurtenant rights and burdens upon an estate or interest in land are considered.
 Existing appurtenant rights are not generally considered a separate possession nor an existing burden an infringement.
 Rather they define the proprietary estate or interest.
 It is the imposition of new burdens by the operation of external legal rules that may constitute an interference with the victim’s possessions.